 From the Desk of Chris Kern, P.G., Project Manager

-Proposed Changes to Pennsylvania’s Storage Tank Regulations
+Changes to Pennsylvania’s Storage Tank Regulations

 Pennsylvania: Regulated agencies have determined that the main cause of releases of regulated substances from underground storage tanks (USTs) is poor operation and maintenance of UST systems.
 In an effort to reduce the number of these releases, new rules have been promulgated requiring owners and operators to increase the frequency of inspections and UST system testing.
 Release reporting requirements have also been increased.
 Operators of USTs supplying emergency generators are now being required to comply with leak detection requirements.
-Other UST systems that were previously exempt will now require registration and compliance with tank regulations, such as wastewater treatment systems discharging under a NPDES permit and USTs at NRC-regulated facilities.
+Other UST systems that were previously exempt now require registration and compliance with tank regulations, such as wastewater treatment systems discharging under a NPDES permit and USTs at NRC-regulated facilities.
 A new Certified Installer category, “UMI”, has been created allowing for inspection, repairs and minor modifications.

-Proposed Changes to Release Reporting Requirements
+Changes to Release Reporting Requirements

-The team “reportable release” has been eliminated and releases need to be reported even if they do not impact the environment.
+The term “reportable release” has been eliminated and releases need to be reported even if they do not impact the environment.
 Releases to secondary containment structures now require reporting to DEP and any affected municipalities.

-Proposed Changes to Pennsylvania Cleanup Program (Act 2) Technical Guidance Concerning USTs
+Changes to Pennsylvania Cleanup Program (Act 2) Technical Guidance Concerning USTs

 >> Act 2 sites now require free product recovery to the “maximum extent practicable”, consistent with storage tank corrective action process.